-Additionally, while the MM2H is a great program, it not equal to a Permanent Residence permit and it will not lead to permanent residence, either.
-The MM2H visa is a Social Visit visa that allows for multiple entries and exits.
+Additionally, while the MM2H is a great program, it is not equal to a Permanent Residence permit, and it will not lead to permanent residence either.
+MM2H is a Social Visit visa that allows for multiple entries and exits.
 This program allows you to live in Malaysia and bring your family along with you, as long as you can provide the right paperwork and financial standings.

-Compared to the two other Malaysian visas, the MM2H has more perks.
-One of the more significant upsides is the financial benefits Malaysia provides to new businesses or individuals looking to retire within its borders.
-Income tax is low and the local business laws are very straightforward.
+One of the more significant upsides of the MM2H is access to the financial benefits Malaysia provides to new businesses or individuals looking to retire within its borders.
+Income tax is low, and the local business laws are very straightforward.
 This visa program can open doors for entrepreneurs and business people who are hoping to increase their financial gains by going offshore.
 As it is quite close to both Singapore and Hong Kong, Malaysia is also a great location for business travel.

-Similar to the Labuan work permit, the MM2H visa program can help you bring your immediate family into the country.
+Similar to the Labuan work permit, the MM2H program can help you bring your immediate family into the country.
 Parents or in-laws can also receive a yearly Malaysian visa.
-You can sponsor your worker maid and import your vehicle into the country and even beloved pets can make their way to Malaysia with you on this visa.
+You can sponsor your worker maid and import your vehicle into the country, and even beloved pets can make their way to Malaysia with you on this visa.
 In essence, you can pick up and transport your life to Malaysia.
-It also helps that this program is more affordable than other second home residency programs.
+It also helps that this program is more affordable than other second residence programs.

 Qualifying for the MM2H Visa

-The MM2H visa is not restricted by age, gender, nationality, or religion.
-In the seventeen years that the program has been in existence, Malaysia has approved over 40,000 visas from 130 different countries.
+The MM2H program is not restricted by age, gender, nationality, or religion.
+In the 17 years that the program has been in existence, Malaysia has approved over 40,000 visas from 130 different countries.

 Most applicants come from Asian countries, followed by European countries and then the Americas.
 By far, the country with the highest approval rate is China, with Japan and Bangladesh in a close tie for second.

 In both cases, the money has to be placed in a Malaysian bank account.
-You’ll incur some fees while you make the transfer, but there are plenty of banks for you to choose from where you can get your own banker.
+You’ll incur some fees when you make the transfer, but there are lots of banks for you to choose from where you can get your own personal banker.
 Depositing this amount will give you a priority relationship.

-When you make the deposit, you have to change that balance into Ringgit because, after all, that’s why they want you there.
+When you make the deposit, you have to convert that balance into ringgit because, after all, that’s why they want you there.
 The funds cannot be touched for at least one year.
-After that, you can petition for the use of those funds for housing, medical, or child tuition reasons.
+After the year, you can petition for the use of those funds for housing, medical insurance, or child tuition reasons.

-This visa also requires you to provide a source of income.
-Just as with the Labuan work permit, you should have a minimum monthly income of at least 10,000 MR ($2,400).
+This visa also requires you to provide a source of income; you should have a minimum monthly income of at least 40,000 MR ($9,513).

 Program Costs & Fees

-As far as fees go, you will need to pay a security bond and a personal bond.
+As far as fees go, you will need to pay a security bond and a personal bond at the duty stamp office.
 The security bond is only 10 MR ($2.40) and works as a safety deposit for your application.
-Whereas, the personal bond is 2,000 MR ($480) and has to be paid for the visa to be issued.
+The personal bond is 2,000 MR ($480) and has to be paid for the visa to be issued.
 While these fees are nominal, you’ll have to ensure that they get paid for your application to go through.

 While the MM2H is more affordable, it still requires a considerable amount of cash.
-500,000 Malaysian ringgit (about $120,000) aren’t exactly peanuts.
-That’s also just the liquid assets you have to prove.
-Your passive investment, fees, and bonds will add up to more than that.
+500,000 Malaysian ringgit (about $120,000) isn’t exactly peanuts.
+That’s also just the liquid assets you have to prove that you possess.
+Your passive investment, fees, and bonds will add up to even more than that.